 Curzon’s 78 place Nursery is divided into 2 ‘units’ and an amazing outside classroom which is shared.
 Each unit is staffed with qualified early years teachers, nursery nurses and nursery assistants.
 The nursery also has 32 part time places for eligible 2 year olds.

 Fawood was a newly built Children’s Centre in 2005, incorporating Evan Davies Nursery School.
 It is an innovative design and an award winning building.

 Fawood’s 55 place nursery is housed within one large interchangeable inside and outside space.
 The nursery also has some 2 year old places funded through the Nursery Education Grant.
 It is staffed with a mixture of early years teachers, nursery nurses and nursery assistants.

 Both Curzon & Fawood Nursery Schools also have allocated spaces for Children in Need and Children with Disabilities, which are allocated by Brent Council directly.

 We are very proud to have a fully integrated provision for children with Autistic Spectrum Disorder (A.S.D) at Fawood.
 This is funded as an extension to our school.
-Children across Brent are allocated a part-time place by an Early Years Panel each month.
+Children across Brent are allocated a place by an Early Years Panel which meets each month.
 Our Rainbows provision is staffed, as in the mainstream nursery by a mixture of teachers, nursery officers and nursery assistants.